 5. Be attached to your child

-The barriers to learning and developmental growth can be tackled through emotional attachment.
 Studies have established a link between the IQ scores of children and how deeply attached they are to their parents (7).

 Research also indicates that close attachment with parents is critical to children’s emotional and social development (8).
 Therefore, it is crucial that you listen to your child, make eye contact, and modulate the tone of your voice, etc., to build a secure attachment with your child.